Does Public Speaking Help You Sell Books (and Vice Versa)?

 One of the myths pushed by online business coaching programs is that if you have written a book, whether traditionally or self-published, you will be able to get public speaking gigs.
 On the flip side of the equation, there are those who suggest that public speaking will help you sell more books.
 I'm here to tell you that they're both right and both dead wrong.

-True, having a published book on your professional resume can give you a bit a clout, and make you more palatable to event organizers who hire speakers.
-It is also true that having a book, especially if self published, can offer book sales opportunities at events where you are the featured speaker.
+True, having a published book on your professional resume can give you a bit of clout and make you more palatable to event organizers who hire speakers.
+It is also true that having a book, especially if self-published, can offer book sales opportunities at events where you are the featured speaker.

 Publishing Isn't What It Used to Be

 Though authors who attempt it may disagree, self publishing today is so much easier than it's even been in history.
 And even though they may still respect the work of an author who speaks at an event, event sponsors and organizers know that becoming a published author isn't as herculean an effort as it used to be.
 The only exception might be for traditionally published authors (who also have additional marketing challenges as we'll discuss later).

 Plus, event organizers and sponsors are not regularly scanning the publishing universe for new authors, either traditionally or self published, to hire as speakers.
 There's just too much being published to review!
 Getting speaking gigs still requires a significant sales effort.

 So, depending on the event host, touting an author status may not be the ticket that leads to a speaking opportunity.

 With some exceptions, over the past decade, it's been my observation that live in-person networking and events are attracting less and less attendees on a regular basis.
 This reduces both speaking and book sale revenue potential.
 If there are less paid attendees, there are less funds available to hire speakers.
 And with lower actual attendance, there are fewer opportunities to sell books or even build an opt-in email marketing list.